yekijnuy/posts-analysis/README.md

 There is a `package.json` contained within the root directory and the `client` folder.
 In order to get the necessary packages, you will need to first install necessary dependencies.

 You will need to install python (https://www.python.org/downloads/) or conda (https://www.anaconda.com/products/individual) related dependencies to spawn child processes.
+Generally, installing a python package and the extension for your chosen IDE should suffice.
+You could technically run .py related files within a conda environment of your choice or IDE (jupyter, spyder, etc.) in order to test if the functionality works.
+If so, then you should be good to go and the child processes will work.
+Additional details on what conda, python, or sub processing is beyond the scope of this README for detailed instructions.

-This is beyond the scope of this README for detailed instructions.
-The following is a shell script to run for installing dependencies:
+The following is a shell script to run for installing dependencies in the root of your project:

+-   npm install on root directory
+    `sh npm install `
+    You will also need to change directories to the client and install dependencies as well:

--   npm
+-   npm install on client directory
     ```sh
+    cd client
-    npm install npm@latest -g OR npm i
+    npm install
     ```

-### Getting Started
+### Let's Run It

 1. You will need to run multiple terminals (locally) to test
 2. In terminal 1, run the following command from your root directory: